Laura Wilkinson: Personal life

 Wilkinson is married to Eriek Hulseman.
-They welcomed their first child, a girl, Arella Joy, on May 11, 2011.
+They welcomed their first child, a girl named Arella Joy, on May 11, 2011.
 In December 2012, they adopted a baby from China named Zoe.
-Wilkinson gave birth to a son, Zadok, in January 2014.
+Wilkinson gave birth to another child named Zadok in January 2014.
 Their fourth child, Dakaia, joined the family from Ethiopia in March 2018.
 She also travels around the country speaking to girls at The Revolve Tour, a Christian girls' conference.
 She had major surgery on her neck in 2018 to repair damage to discs injured by her diving career.